 - Operate with a clear vision of the greater good, beyond individual or organizational goals

 Program fees are $15,000 USD.
 Program participants will be responsible for their travel and lodging associated with each of the two residencies.
-If you’re ready to apply, submit your information via the link below.
-We will be accepting and reviewing applications on a rolling basis.
+We will be accepting and reviewing applications on a rolling basis until the program is full.
+Cohort sizes are capped at 50, we will create a waiting list if this limit is met.
 We may reach out to you to schedule an interview if further dialogue regarding your application is needed.
 Upon formal acceptance into the program, you will receive a registration link to complete your enrollment.
-We will require a payment of 50% of program fees at that time with the remaining balance due no later than August 1st, 2018.
-Once we have filled the first cohort, which will be capped at 50, we will create a waiting list.
+We will require a payment of 50% of program fees at that time, with the remaining balance due one month before the start of your program.
 Please see our FAQs for further details.

 Frequently Asked Questions